Today, we’re talking about one of the most celebrated breeds – the La Fleche chicken.

-The La Fleche chickens are wild birds who love to forage, which is a good combination!
+The La Fleche chickens are wild birds that love to forage; their active nature and love for foraging is a good combination!
 If you’re looking for foragers, then they are your birds.
 Being active fowls, they are good choices for activities such as free-ranging.
 Out there, they have a better chance against hawks and such unlike their less lively counterparts.

 La Fleche Chicken Egg Laying

-The La Fleche hens are good egg layers!
-They can give you around 180 white eggs each year.
-It might be an average number compared to the other breeds, but the size makes up for it as they give you large eggs.
+The La Fleche hens can provide around 180 white eggs each year.
+While this might be an average number compared to other breeds, they compensate with the large size of their eggs.

 Furthermore, they are not known to be a broody breed, so you will not have any problem breaking the cycle of a broody hen.
 Additionally, collecting the eggs would also be easy when it’s time to gather them.

 On the other hand, this would pose a problem if you want to raise your own La Fleche chicks.
 In that case, you might need a surrogate hen or an incubator and brooder.
 We previously compiled a list of DIY brooders, so you might watch to check that out.